-Any Irish nationals intending to marry in Italy must first apply to the Department of Foreign Affairs and apply to obtain a Certificate of Freedom to Marry (Nulla Osta).
+Any Irish nationals intending to marry in Italy must first apply to the Department of Foreign Affairs and also apply to obtain a Certificate of Freedom to Marry (Nulla Osta).

 Further information can be found on the Department of Foreign Affairs and Trade website, where you can also apply for a Certificate of Freedom to Marry online.

-Please take careful note of the legal requirements and ensure that your application is made at least 4 months before your intended date of marriage.
+Please take careful note of the legal requirements for Irish citizens and ensure that your application is made at least 4 months before your intended date of marriage.
 Assuming your application is submitted within the correct timeframe you should expect to receive your certificate within 8 weeks of the date of marriage.

 A Nula Osta, to be filed with the Registry Office in the city the wedding is to take place, will be issued by the Embassy of Ireland in Rome upon receipt of your Certificate of Freedom to Marry.